The 3 Best At-Home Herpes Tests of 2022

 Genital and oral herpes are common viral infections caused by the herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
-They are two of eight types of herpesviruses.
+They are two of eight types of herpes viruses.
 HSVs are transmitted easily through skin-to-skin and sexual contact, as well as saliva.
-Herpes can not be transmitted from toilet seats, bedding, swimming pools, or common household objects (silverware, towels, etc.) It can spread even when symptoms are not present.
+It can spread even when symptoms are not present.

 After an initial herpes outbreak, HSV remains in the body and becomes inactive, also called dormant or latent, and does not cause symptoms.
 If the virus becomes active again, patients experience an outbreak of lesions or sores at the same site as the initial infection.

-Several kinds of tests can be used to detect an HSV infection.
+And if you use an at-home test kit, you can even avoid going to a lab as well.
 At-home tests use a blood sample to detect antibodies associated with an HSV infection.
 This can provide information about whether you have ever had an infection with the two main types of HSV.

-In most cases though, at-home herpes blood testing cannot definitively show whether you have an active HSV infection.
+Just be aware that in most cases, at-home herpes blood testing cannot definitively show whether you have an active herpes simplex virus (HSV) infection.
 Physician-ordered testing is often necessary to confirm a diagnosis of genital or oral herpes.